8th Annual Report, June 2019- June 2020

 In addition, to accompany the launches, Mark Epton of Advocate Design Agency designed a 32-page colour brochure, copies of which were sent to all those who had been involved in getting the Tapestry to the launch point on schedule; and Robin Layfield, of UltraSimplified, Stroud, liaising with Iain Chalmers, designed and implemented the Project’s website.

 Ibrahim Muhtadi visited again from Gaza and provided key guidance and assistance in installing both launch exhibitions.

 The launch at St Antony’s College, University of Oxford, on 30 November exhibited 37 original embroideries.
 Well over 200 people attended the talks and the exhibition.
-Introductory talks were given by Shelagh Weir, Jan Chalmers, Doaa Hammoudeh, and Karl Sabbagh.
+Introductory talks were given by Shelagh Weir, Jan Chalmers, and a Palestinian Committee member.
 The Project is indebted to Eugene Rogan, Director of the Middle East Centre at St Antony’s, for agreeing to hold the launch there, and for the organisational support provided by St Antony’s staff, especially Kaja Wawrzak.

 Other exhibitions, presentations and fundraising